List of Excel Saga characters: Nabeshin

-Nabeshin (ナベシン, Nabeshin), also known as Afro-man and the Director, is dressed in the likeness of Monkey Punch's Arsène Lupin III but sports a giant afro.
+Nabeshin (ナベシン, Nabeshin), also known as Afro-man and the Director, is dressed in the likeness of Monkey Punch's Lupin III and sporting a giant afro.
 Like the Great Will, he is a walking deus ex machina, and appeals are often made to him in that capacity, but apart from cameos in the main storyline he keeps himself to his own subplot with Pedro and That Man.